When it comes to the biggest health story of the 21st century — COVID-19, of course — there are some glimmers of hope.

 In general, whether you’ve had the Pfizer-BioNTech, Moderna, or J&J vaccine, you should get a booster if you are 65 or older.
 This is regardless of your job, living circumstances, or underlying health conditions.

 The risk of getting seriously ill or dying from COVID-19 goes up as you age, starting in your 50s and increasing in the 60s, 70s, and 80s.
 People who are 85 or older are at particularly high risk.

-You should get a booster if you are 18 or older and have a health condition that puts you at high risk.
+You should get a booster if you have a health condition that puts you at high risk.

-If you are an adult who’s younger than 65 but you have an underlying health condition, you should consider getting a booster — particularly if you are 50 or older.
+If you are an adult who’s younger than 65 but you have an underlying health condition, you should get a booster — particularly if you are 50 or older.

 That includes people who are pregnant, obese or overweight, or immunocompromised and those who have a health condition such as: